iceddev/iceddev.github.io/markdown/2013-12-20-beefy-workflow-with-requirejs.md

 You should see logging in your console if your modules loaded correctly.
 You should also be able to view the individual files in the `sources` pane, probably under (no domain) since we were using `sourceUrl`s.

+Watch out for part two of this article for some advanced techniques and any other interesting stuff I find related to AMD and beefy.